rosasurfer/ministruts/src/acl/README.md

    • Roles organize activities, groups organize identities.
    • Typically a group membership remains during the duration of a login.
 Roles and permissions, on the other hand, can be activated according to specific conditions (e.g. by time of day, location of access).
-   • For the usage of classifying things together, groups and roles function similar.
+   • For the purpose of classifying things together, groups and roles function similar.
 Groups, however, are based on identity whereas roles are meant to demarcate activity.
    • Actors and Resources are both identities.
 Thus both can be organized in groups.

  - A Resource can become an Actor, an Actor can become a Resource.
 Both can be converted as required.
 An identity can be both Actor (subject) and Resource (object) at the same time (e.g. a user updating his user profile).